philbooth/escomplex/README.md

 ## Abstract syntax trees

-This library deliberately excludes both logic for parsing source code and logic for navigating parse trees.
+This library deliberately excludes logic for parsing source code and for navigating parse trees.
-Both the parsed data format
+Both the parse tree
+and a matching navigator
-and a program that can process that format are inputs to escomplex.
+are inputs to escomplex,
-This means that it is not tied to any particular source language.
+meaning it is not tied
+to any particular source language.
 All that's required
 are an abstract syntax tree
 containing enough data
 from which to calculate
 the complexity metrics
-and a JavaScript library
+and a JavaScript program
 that extracts that data
 according to the interface
 defined here.

 Currently,
-one such library
+one such program
 has been written,
 [escomplex-ast-moz],
 which walks the